brianorwhatever/blockchain/Notes/basic_tech/hashing.md

 Even better we could hash the *hash-list itself* to get a master-hash or 'top-hash'.

 We can then just publish the top-hash and allow the peers to share hash-lists.
 When a peer sends you the hash-list, hash it, check if it matches the published top-hash.
 If it matches then the hash-list you were given is legit and you can use it to start accepting blocks.

+### Blockchains
+The most relevant application of hash functions to cryptocurrencies is of course the blockchain.
+Watch the video on the blockchain page for a visual explanation.